23 Of The Best Relationship Goals To Nurture Intimacy

 The important thing is that you both have a fantastic time together.

-Relationship goal #21- Go to the theater together once a month to enjoy a movie together.
+Relationship goal #21- Go to a movie each month.

 Take turns each month picking a movie and go out together to watch it.